pulpdood/react-coding-challenge/README.md

 ## Running Application

-After installing dependencies, run the command:
+After installing dependencies, in one terminal run the command:

+    yarn serve

+Then in another run this command, which will run the app

     yarn start

-or:
+Otherwise you can run:

+    npm serve

+then

     npm start

 ## Technical and architectural design rationale

 -   I chose to use parcel as the bundler as opposed to Webpack as it is more lightweight and there is less configuration needed
--
+-   I chose yarn as I believe it is better in general, e.g. in one instance in my experience if a sub-dependency of a dependency has a security flaw, we can use resolutions to force the dependency to use a newer version of the sub-dependency

 ## What I would do differently if I had more time and improvements that could've been made: